sahilfatehpuria/PronounciationPredictor/README.md

 # PronounciationPredictor

 This is a program that tries to predict how a word is pronounced given how it's spelled.
 The dataset this was trained on is [The CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).
 It uses an encoder decoder transformer structure, that has been implemented from scratch.
+The data used is version 0.7b, accessed from the github repository linked above.

 ### Performance